-Prior to the IOM Report and beginning in 1995, the CDC worked with state education authorities to develop a survey of schools enrolling students in grades 6 -12 that described the school's health education and health promotion activities.
+Prior to the IOM Report and beginning in 1995, the CDC worked with state education authorities to develop a survey of schools enrolling students in grades 6 - 12 that described the school's health education and health promotion activities.

-This survey, known as the School Health Profile (SHP), was first conducted in 1996.
+This survey, known as the School Health Profiles (SHP), was first conducted in 1996.
 The survey asks principals and lead health educators to complete two different surveys.
 The surveys ask about health education, physical education, asthma management, school policies related to HIV/AIDS, tobacco use prevention, intentional injuries and violence, physical activity, food service, and family and community involvement in school health programs.
-The SHP was completed in NE in 1996, 1998, 2000, 2002, 2004, 2006, 2008, 2010, and 2012 and all are weighted.
+The SHP has been completed biannually in NE since 1996 and all have been weighted.

-Results from the SHP for Nebraska are available from the NDE by contacting (402) 471-4352 or (402) 462-4187 x 166 or at www.education.ne.gov.
+Results from the SHP for Nebraska are available from the NDE by contacting (402) 463-5611 x 171 or at www.education.ne.gov.